EMV Chip Card

 Increasing Security and Reducing Fraud

-Peoples Exchange Bank is issuing new Visa® Debit Cards enabled with the added security of chip technology to offer more protection against fraud and theft at the register.
+Peoples Exchange Bank has issued new Visa® Debit Cards enabled with the added security of chip technology to offer more protection against fraud and theft at the register.
+Please activate your new debit card as soon as you receive it.

 What does EMV mean?